No sign of a 'miracle' as hunt for survivors ends after London blaze

 Up to 600 residents lived in Grenfell Tower, the 24-floor public housing block that was rapidly consumed by flames.

-Firefighters said they had taken 65 people from the burning building and a total of 74 people were listed as wounded, including 18 in critical condition.
+Firefighters said they had taken 65 people from the burning building and a total of 74 people were listed as wounded, including 18 who remained in critical condition.

 Police Commander Stuart Cundy said that the confirmed death toll stood at 17 early Thursday, but added that “we believe this number will sadly increase," adding that it would be "too distressing" to guess at the likely eventual number.